-In the following section, we use the term 'affected party' to mean a landholder, land manager or land tenant.
+In the following section, when we use the terms 'affected party' and 'other parties interested in land' we adopt the the definitions in the Code.

 What does section 93 of the Act say?

 Marinus Link's preference is to enter into voluntary access agreements with affected parties.
 However, under section 93 of the Act, Marinus Link has the power to enter onto land, along with its authorised persons, to undertake surveys and conduct works related to the development of Marinus Link.
 The full text of section 93 can be found in on page 227 of the Act.